Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

 add a plugin that will allow us to import Python packages as if we were using `pip install` command

 #### Using Maven
+Add the following configurations to your `pom.xml` file.
+Note we need to add a dependency to `exec-maven-plugin` which graalVm needs to execute the application on the console.

 ```xml
 <project>